 - After the database version is upgraded, the backup files of the original version cannot be used to restore data of the new version.

 - Snapshot backup: The status of disk data at a specific point in time is retained.

 - Physical backup: Physical database files of an ApsaraDB for MongoDB instance are backed up.
 This method provides faster backup and restoration compared with logical backup.

 - Logical backup: mongodump is used to logically back up each database.
 Logical backup restores data in the form of playback commands during restoration.

 - Log on to the ApsaraDB for MongoDB console.

-- In the upper-left corner of the home page, select the region where the target instance is located.
+- In the upper-left corner of the page, select the resource group and the region of the target instance.

-- In the left-side navigation pane, click Replica Set Instances or Sharding Instances based on the architecture of the target instance.
+- In the left-side navigation pane, click Replica Set Instances, or Sharded Cluster Instances based on the instance type.

-- Locate the target instance and click its instance ID.
+- Find the target instance and click its ID.

-- In the left-side navigation pane, click Backup and Recovery.
-In the upper-right corner of the page that appears, click Backup Instance.
+- In the upper-right corner of the page, click Back up Instance.